 - Security — the ability to protect personal data via authorization and authentication techniques

 QA and QC are the two main practices that ensure quality.
 They have different functions but are closely related and should be inseparable in each project, with QA you will ensure the correct process, and using only QC you will not see the source of the problem and the software development process will not be improved.
 This is why many companies follow both practices to succeed.
 We at do not choose between QC and QA but focus on both quality control and high-quality assurance processes.
-That's why you should leave the whole testing process to the software house that knows how to run your application through from start to finish!

 What happens when you neglect QA?